 Accommodation: Home Away From Home

 We aim to provide our students comfortable and secure accommodation, where they can relax and enjoy, just as they do at home.
-All students will be housed in gated and secure college campus accommodation to give them a taste of Oxford student life.
+All students will be housed in secure college campus accommodation to give them a taste of Oxford student life.
 In addition to our own resident staff, colleges have 24-hour security and on-duty porters to respond to any emergencies.
 Rooms and college entrances are accessible via electronic keys, which are monitored by the college security staff.
 Moreover, college campuses are monitored by 24-hour CCTV cameras.
 Boys and girls will be housed in separate corridors.
 Junior school members will have dedicated supervisors for assistance, who will be Oxford Undergraduate students of the same gender.

 Attendance & Monitoring